 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Acworth is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Acworth is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Acworth who work in office and administrative support (15.21%), sales jobs (11.38%), and management occupations (10.13%).
+Overall, Acworth is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Acworth who work in office and administrative support (14.36%), management occupations (10.68%), and sales jobs (9.95%).

 Also of interest is that Acworth has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Acworth in 2010 was $26,603, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $106,412 for a family of four.
 However, Acworth contains both very wealthy and poor people as well.

 Acworth is an extremely ethnically-diverse city.
 The people who call Acworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Acworth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Acworth include English, Irish, German, Kenyan, and Italian.
+Important ancestries of people in Acworth include English, Irish, German, Italian, and European.